If you buy something through our links, we may earn money from our affiliate partners. Learn more.

 How to Start a Ghost Kitchen in 17 Simple Steps

-No matter which type of physical space you’ll need for your commissary kitchen, you’ll need to take similar steps.
+No matter the type of physical space you’ll need for your commissary kitchen, you must take similar steps.
 Whether you own, lease or operate from your home, here are the steps you need to start your ghost kitchen.

 1. Research Nearby Ghost Kitchens